To add Slack as an integration, click on Settings > Tools & Integrations > Slack.

 Please note that to be able to use these buttons in Slack, you must already be a Textline user and the email you use to login to Slack must be the same as your Textline user.
 If not, any actions you take will not work.
 If you would like to update your user’s email address, head to your user profile in Textline.

-Note for existing users: If you have the Slack integration connected to your Textline organization before the update was made in August 2020, you will need to disconnect and reconnect the integration to get access to the action buttons.
-If you do not, the buttons will appear grey in Slack and you will not be able to use them.
+Note for existing users: If you have the Slack integration connected to your Textline organization before the update was made in April 2021, you will need to disconnect and reconnect the integration to get access to the notification options and action buttons.
+If you do not, the new style options will not be seen in your Textline settings and the buttons will appear grey in Slack and you will not be able to use them.

 By default, private Slack channels will not show in the dropdown list.
 In order to have Textline notifications be sent to a private channel, you will need to